A story told a while ago, finds its way back in the author's hands

 Fortunately, digging the internet, we found a small printing house that's focused on independent authors and offers all in one solution for book publishing.
 They promised to take care of formatting, correcting the text and printing the book.
 And the best part was that they could fit in our timelines.
 We only needed to provide the illustrations and the text.

-Usually, you won't find me reading stories about Dark Lords but I definitely enjoyed that one.
+Usually, you won't find me reading stories about dark lords and hard rock music bands but I definitely enjoyed that one.
 The way it was written, the wording and the jokes were almost as inspiring as the weird creatures and unusual meals.

 Turned out I've marked too many moments in the story so I had to sketch quick thumbnails and then filtered which ones to keep and turn into illustrations.